 The animation is another highlight.
 The characters in Pocahontas were animated to look a little more realistic than the other Disney film’s of the 90s (with the exceptions of the sidekicks and Ratcliffe, who retain a more cartoonish look to magnify their roles in the story).
 The characters have detailed facial expressions and a richness in their movements that give Pocahontas a distinct animation style among Disney films.
 It’s all the more eye-popping during the musical numbers (Colors of the Wind adopts a painting visual style, while Savages utilizes aggressive color schemes).

 Despite the visual and musical heights, Pocahontas still has a few bumps in its story.
 Some elements, such as Pocahontas magically learning to speak English by “listening to her heart,” are a bit too convenient.
 The overall message, while certainly well intentioned, can be a little too loud for its own good.
-And as previously stated, Pocahontas and John Smith aren’t particularly interesting, and Ratcliffe, while a fun villain, could have used more screen time.
+As previously stated, Pocahontas and John Smith aren’t particularly interesting, and Ratcliffe, while a fun villain, could have used more screen time.

 Pocahontas may not quite live up to its revered siblings of the Disney Renaissance, but it still provides a good piece of Disney entertainment brought to life through lovely animation and songs.